• Skip to primary navigation

 How To Handle Javascript Alerts/PopUps In Selenium

-Happy to see you another new post of Softwaretestingo, we are going to discuss another new concept of selenium WebDriver tutorial series.
-In this post, we are going to discuss What is alert?
-How can you handle the window based and web-based alerts through Java selenium automation script?
+I am happy to see you another new post on Softwaretestingo, and we will discuss another new concept of the Selenium WebDriver tutorial series.
+In this post, we are going to discuss What an alert is.
+How can you handle the Windows- and web-based alerts through the Java selenium automation script?

-When we are testing an application, we test that application with some set of predefined rules, and when it does not expect as per the predefined rules, it will send an error or an alert is displaying.
-So dealing with those alerts is a challenging task, but in this tutorial, I will try to share how you can handle these alerts.
+When we are testing an application, we test that application with some predefined rules, and when it does not expect as per the predefined rules, it will send an error or display an alert.
+So, dealing with those alerts is challenging, but in this tutorial, I will try to share how you can handle these alerts.

 During this post, I am trying to cover the below topics: